adityavardhan99/IIEC_RISE-FINAL-DOCKER-PROJECT/README.md

 # What I have learned & How I will use this technology for my future projects?
 I learned so many core concepts of docker and what it can do.
 One of the most overwhelming feature of Docker is "Docker-compose" which uses "Infrastructure As a Code" to setup any development invironments like Joomla, Drupal, Nextcloud etc.

 I will use this technology for my web development.
-Earlier, for wordpress deployment to make websites I had to puchase hosting from different hosting websites.
+Earlier, for wordpress deployment to make websites I have to puchase hosting from different hosting websites and it costs a lot.
 Now, I will use "docker-compose" to deploy wordpress in my very own system and host my websites on my local machine without paying any cost to other hosting vendors.

 # PROJECT DESCRIPTION:
 This is the final Docker project made with Docker Compose based on Red hat Linux-8 operating system as host.
 My project uses “Infrastructure as a Code” i.e. “Docker Compose” to launch a full working Joomla setup in one go.